SMNWTeam1982/docs/docs/philosophy/on-command-based-programming.md

 # Pros and cons of NOT doing command-based
 ## Pros:
-1. writing code is fast & easy, this is the biggest benefit of not doing command-based
+1. writing code is fast, this is the biggest benefit of not doing command-based
 2. the style of coding used when not doing command-based is the same style that many people are already familiar with
 3. Can write code in this way without being experienced in the programming language
 4. very easy to write TeleOp code